 How long do flowers last once cut?
 That's a surprisingly complex question because there are so many variables that can impact their longevity.
 Some blooms may start to wilt away after only a few days, while others may last as long as two weeks.
 If you want to maximize the vase life of your next bouquet, these tips can help keep your flowers looking their best as long as possible.

 How long flowers last after being cut is referred to as their vase life.
-While cut flowers will usually begin to wilt between three and five days after they've been cut if placed in a vase with water, there are many factors involved.
-The kind of flower, location of the vase and what's added to the water are all factors that determine how long a bouquet remains beautiful.
+While cut flowers can begin to wilt between three and five days after they've been cut if placed in a flower vase with water, some flower varieties last much longer.
+There are many factors involved.
+The kind of flower, location of the vase, and what's added to the water all impact how long a bouquet remains beautiful.

 The way you cut a flower's stem can also affect its vase life.
-Cut flower stems with a sharp knife or with pruning shears.
+Cut off 1 to 2 inches of the flower stems with a sharp knife or pruning shears.
 A clean cut will leave the stem open to absorb more water, whereas a crushed stem will be like a crushed throat, unable to drink.
 Additionally, stems should be cut at an angle, as flat stems will sit on the bottom of a vase and not absorb the necessary amount of water.

 Pruning Cut Flowers

 Before placing a flower into a vase, it's a good idea to trim off lower leaves on the stem which aren't necessary for decoration.
 This will streamline the water intake so that the flower itself is receiving the nutrients rather than vestigial things like leaves.
 Removing those lower leaves that are under the water will also reduce the risk of bacterial growth, which can shorten the life of the flowers.